yvesdebeer/yvesdebeer.github.io/_drafts/2021-12-16-IoT-Garagedoor-Opener.md

 That's where this project started to build an internet connected garage door opener.

-All we need is an ESP8266,a 3V relais and a remote control to open the garage door.
+All we need is an ESP8266, a 3V relais and a remote control to open the garage door.

 ![IOT-GD-1.jpg]({{site.baseurl}}/images/IOT-GD-1.jpg)